 - APY Umuwa

 As an integral component of the partnerships with the State Library of SA, SA Museum, National Museum of Australia, and National Film and Sound Archive, Ara Irititja staff and Anangu consultants have been contracted to assess archival material and establish protocols for cultural sensitivities within the institutions’ collections.
-This process is also identifying valuable material that is currently inaccessible to Anangu.
+This process identifies valuable material that is sometimes inaccessible to Anangu.

 In 2006, Ara Irititja began a partnership with University of Melbourne, School of Art History, Cinema, Classics and Archaeology to collaborate on IT and art history projects.